-On December 22, 2010, RepliCel closed a Share Exchange Agreement with TrichoScience Innovations Inc. ("TrichoScience") whereby RepliCel (formerly Newcastle Resources Ltd.) acquired the issued and outstanding shares of TrichoScience.
+On December 22, 2010, RepliCel closed a Share Exchange Agreement with TrichoScience Innovations Inc. ("TrichoScience") whereby RepliCel acquired the issued and outstanding shares of TrichoScience.
 Concurrent with the reverse acquisition, RepliCel also acquired all of the issued and outstanding common shares of 583885 B.C.
-Ltd. ("583885") in exchange for 4,400,000 common shares of RepliCel.
-583885 did not have any assets or liabilities at the date of acquisition and was a private company controlled by RepliCel's incoming Chief Executive Officer.
-3,400,000 shares of RepliCel controlled by the Company's Chief Executive Officer were deposited with an escrow agent pursuant to the terms of an escrow agreement between RepliCel and the escrow agent.
+Ltd. ("583885") in exchange for 440,000 common shares of RepliCel.
+583885 did not have any assets or liabilities at the date of acquisition and was a private company controlled by RepliCel's incoming Chief Executive Officer ("CEO").
+340,000 shares of RepliCel controlled by the Company's CEO were deposited with an escrow agent pursuant to the terms of an escrow agreement between RepliCel and the escrow agent.
 These shares are released upon satisfaction of certain performance conditions as set out in the escrow agreement and each release of shares from escrow will be considered a compensatory award.
-The compensatory award is recorded as an expense at the fair value of the consideration given based on the price of RepliCel's common shares on the acquisition date.
-This amount was determined to be US\$0.50 per share, based on the price of the shares being offered in the private placement that closed concurrent with the share exchange to arm's length parties at a price of US\$0.50.
-At December 31, 2015, there were 1,700,000 common shares held in escrow and no performance conditions were met (year ended December 31, 2014 no performance conditions
+The Compensatory award is recorded as an expense at the fair value of the consideration given based on the price of RepliCel's common shares on the acquisition date.
+This amount was determined to be US\$5.00 per share, based on the price of the shares being offered in the private placement that closed concurrent with the share exchange to arm's length parties at a price of US\$5.00.

-At December 31, 2015, there were 1, 700,000 common shares held in escrow and no performance conditions were met (year ended December 31, 2014 no performance conditions were met).
-Stock based compensation of \$nil (representing the fair value of the shares issued) was recognized for these shares during the year ended December 31, 2015 (December 31, 2014: \$nil) The other 1,000,000 common shares issued were not subject to escrow provisions and thus were fully vested, non-forfeitable at the date of issuance.
-Subsequent to year-end, 1,100,000 shares were released from escrow and the remaining 600,000 shares still in escrow were returned to the Company.
+During the year ended December 31, 2016, 170,000 common shares held in escrow were released and 60,000 common shares were cancelled and returned to the Company in connection with the resignation of the Company's previous CEO.
+Stock based compensation of \$341,000 (representing the fair value of the shares that were released when the escrow agreement was modified) was recognized for these shares during the year-ended December 31, 2016 (year-ended December 31, 2015; \$nil).
+The fair value of the shares on modification was \$3.10.
+The other 100,000 common shares issued were not subject to escrow provisions and thus were fully vested, non-forfeitable at the date of issuance.